ONErpm: Artists

+In 2026, ONErpm signed R&B artist Dylan Wild (singer), Sam Drysdale (singer), Myles Erlick, and Charlie Worsham.

 ONErpm is home to more than 300,000 artists and has more than 5,000 YouTube channels in its MCN.
 ONErpm's statistics include 8 billion video plays per month, 500 million subscribers, and two billion audio streams per month.
 The company has 43 offices around the world, including offices in New York City, Nashville, Miami, Malaysia and São Paulo.

+Incidents

+2026 OFFstep incident

+In July 2026, a large number of major artist channels on YouTube were compromised in which a group of hackers had reportedly used the OFFstep platform and uploaded AI-generated songs though the platform accompanied by album art which advertised an Instagram profile, as well as a link to a Discord server; these releases were later taken down.